hoytak/git_snapshot/README.md

 ## Setup

-Here are three ways to configure
+Here are three ways to set up the repository and data store:

 ### Setup: Local